People from farther countries are often interested in where it is, and whether Belarus is a country at all.

 - Belarus is situated on the east of Europe.
 It has borders with Ukraine, Poland, Russia, Lithuania and Latvia.
 Although, the distance from Minsk to Vilnius is only 188 km, but to visit Lithuania, Belarusians need a visa.

 - The territory of Belarus is 207 thousand square kilometers.
 It is 84th country in size in the world.
 In contrary to the general opinion, this is by no means the smallest country in Europe, but rather an average one.
 Belgium, Netherlands, Switzerland and Hungary could altogether fit on the territory of Belarus.

-- The population of Belarus is 9 500 000 people, which corresponds to 93th place in the world.
+- The population of Belarus is about 9 500 000 people, which corresponds to 93th place in the world.
 The population density is rather low.
 It is interesting that the above mentioned countries, which can fit on the territory of Belarus, have a total population of 46,300,000 people.
 Forests, rivers and lakes occupy a large territory of Belarus.
-No wonder the country is called the “Lungs of Europe”.
+No wonder the country is called the "Lungs of Europe".